Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 In Rexford, Idaho, David and Lorraine Kaneko and their daughter, Laura, were known in their Madison County community as a family that was intelligent and deeply committed to their Mormon faith.

 David had a secure job at the Naval Reactors Facility outside Idaho Falls.
-Laura dreamed of being a doctor and one day curing cancer, family members told “Accident, Suicide or Murder,” airing Saturdays at 8/7c on Oxygen.
+Laura dreamed of being a doctor and one day curing cancer, family members told “Accident, Suicide or Murder,” streaming now on Oxygen.com.

 In 1994, the Kanekos began to distance themselves from the community and the LDS Church.
 At the same time, David became controlling.
 He wouldn’t allow Laura, valedictorian of her high school class, to deliver a speech at graduation.
 He squashed ideas she’d had about going to Japan as part of their church missionary program.